MadkaT182/DDRA/README.md

 The copyrighted material like graphics and sounds are property of KONAMI.
 This work is fan-made.

-Thanks for the help to Jousway, dbk2, hypnoticmarten77, luis_tatsuya, KENP and the ZIV community.
+Thanks for the help to Jousway, dbk2, hypnoticmarten77, luis_tatsuya, KENP, playe and the ZIV community.

 Thanks for Graphics help to Inorizushi and Bloodsaw.